-Written many years ago, but isn’t it refreshing that “…plus ça change, plus c’est la même chose…”?
+I wrote this many years ago, but isn’t it refreshing that “…plus ça change, plus c’est la même chose…”?
 The CRTC continues to protect the monopolies.

-For those of you who are not techno-dweebs or geeks (like I am), you may not have noticed that this past week the CRTC ruled in favor of Bell (and Rogers, I would assume) in their battle with Service Providers who “sublet” bandwidth from them and repackage that to customers (specifically Teksavvy, but others as well) that they must uphold Bell’s Usage Based Billing rules, when they repackage the service.
+For those of you who are not techno-dweebs or geeks (like I am), you may not have noticed that this past week the CRTC ruled in favour of Bell (and Rogers, I would assume) in their battle with Service Providers who “sublet” bandwidth from them and repackage that to customers (specifically Teksavvy, but others as well) that they must uphold Bell’s Usage Based Billing rules when they repackage the service.

-This is another blow to those of us who are unimpressed by the Monopoly that the Major Communication Service Providers have in Canada (for Phones, Internet and Cell Phones), and now we are being held by a much tighter shock collar as well.
+This is another blow to those who are unimpressed by the Monopoly that the Major Communication Service Providers have in Canada (for Phones, Internet and Cell Phones), and now we are being held by a much tighter shock collar as well.

 What can you do?

 Simple, ain’t it, though?
 Not quite true either.
 There is little you can do to get what you had with Teksavvy again.
 However, you can negotiate/argue/cajole with your current service provider to get a better deal.
 I check RedFlagDeals forums to see what other folks have received from Rogers and Bell so that you can get a better deal, but it will not be Unlimited.

 If anyone cares to prove me wrong on this one, please post a comment on how it is possible (no, I am not asking for which petition to sign, I mean an actual deal or procedure that gives you unlimited High-Speed Internet access).
 If I can verify it is legally possible, I will make an entire post about it (and give you full credit, too!).